OpenElectionData/catco-guide/_guide/vii-can-we-try-something-different-creative-communications-strategies.en.md

 This strategy can be difficult to carry out for a number of reasons.
 People must have an interesting or compelling story to tell.
 They need to feel safe -- emotionally and physically -- sharing it with you.
 They need to feel comfortable with the technical aspects of submitting their story (if it requires special equipment, internet bandwidth, etc.).
 And finally you need to have the staff capacity to vet and curate the stories as they come in -- while you want to show a range of experiences and emotions, you still want the stories to fall within your frame and reinforce your message, and at the very least not contribute to hate speech or abuse.

-{% figure caption:"Protesters hold placards with caracature depicting Najib Razak, Rosmah Mansur, Jho Low." class="left" %}
+{% figure caption:"Protesters hold placards with caracature depicting Najib Razak, Rosmah Mansur, Jho Low." class:"left" %}
 ![Protesters hold placards with caracature depicting Najib Razak, Rosmah Mansur, Jho Low.](/assets/images/BERSIH_2-1.jpg "BERSIH 2.0"){% endfigure %}

 But if you can overcome those challenges, the benefits can be great.
 People love to tell and listen to stories.
 Showing a range of personal stories can create empathy, understanding, and engagement that data, messaging, and talking points never will.
 This strategy also gives regular people a way to get involved and feel like their story and experiences are part of a larger community.
 Learning you are not alone in how you think or what you’ve experienced creates a powerful form of community that will strengthen people’s commitment to your work and cause.

 You might consider this strategy when you think a range of stories will reinforce your overall message and frame, or when a behavior or outcome would benefit from being reinforced by a person’s peer group.
 For example, perhaps you are trying to boost voter turnout with young women or men ages 18-25.
 If they aren’t voting because they don’t perceive it as cool or worth their time, then videos, statements, and infographics from an election observation group might not be enough to convince them.
 However, if they can explore 100 videos of other young women men telling their personal stories of the first time they voted and how it made them feel, your audience is more likely to trust those authentic narratives.
 They’ll want to belong to a community that votes, like those in the videos.